 Monitoring and Audit perform the function of an Audit Committee and regularly receive reports from both internal and external audit (including audit plans, review of internal audit, annual audit letter).
 The function and procedure rules for the scrutiny committees are included in the Council Constitution.
 They are charged with challenging and assisting with policy formulation.
 The scrutiny committees may also appoint task and finish groups to support the scrutiny function.
-Examples include the Voluntary Sector Service Level Agreements Task and Finish Group and the Swimming Pools Task and Finish Group.
 In addition there are regulatory committees including Planning and Licensing which take decisions on applications for planning permission and taxi and liquor licences respectively and the Standards Advisory Committee which considers complaints made against members under the Code of Conduct and promotes and maintains high standards of conduct by members.